 - 20.1 The Chair will give the decision of the Hearing and the reasoning for the outcome.
-The outcome may commence at any level and will depend on the following: - Nature and impact of poor attendance - The overall employment record including any current formal warnings.
+The outcome may commence at any level and will depend on the following: - Nature and impact of poor attendance

+- The overall employment record including any current formal warnings.
 (However, attendance, misconduct and poor performance should be considered separately) - Any mitigating circumstances.

-Formal Warning Basis for Outcome Duration Written warning Where: Unacceptable attendance levels persist after informal guidance or Some improvement has been made following a previous formal written warning but it is not felt a final warning is appropriate 12 months Final written warning Where: • Unacceptable attendance levels persist after a formal written warning within a 52 week period 18 months Dismissal (with notice) Where: Continued unacceptable attendance levels persist due to short-term absence during the life span of a final written warning
+Formal Warning Basis for Outcome Duration Written warning Where: 12 months Unacceptable attendance levels persist after informal guidance or Some improvement has been made following a previous formal written warning but it is not felt a final warning is appropriate Final written warning Where: 18 months Unacceptable attendance levels persist after a formal written warning within a 52 week period or attendance levels cause a serious concern Dismissal (with notice) Where: Continued unacceptable attendance levels persist due to short-term absence during the life span of a final written warning

-20.2 Other Possible Outcomes:

-- Redeployment may also be a possible option, but only on the recommendation of Occupational Health where the link to the frequent absences is the work undertaken. - Caution where it is felt that the other options are not appropriate given the circumstances
+- 20.2 Other Possible Outcomes: - Redeployment may also be a possible option, but only on the recommendation of Occupational Health where the link to the frequent absences is the work undertaken.